Glossary

 A text file at a site's root (`/llms.txt`) that gives LLMs a machine-readable summary of the site's contents and key facts.
 Analogous to robots.txt, but for AI models.

-llms.txt is a recent, not-yet-standardised proposal: a compact Markdown file at the host root that tells an AI model in one place what the site is about, what topics it covers, and which sub-paths hold the canonical sources.
+llms.txt is a proposed-but-not-yet-standardized file: a compact Markdown document at the host root that tells an AI model in one place what the site is about, what topics it covers, and which sub-paths hold the canonical sources.

 More on this: